Ute Knowledge: Colorado’s Original Science, Technology, Engineering & Math

 History Colorado Pop-Up Exhibit

-In addition to the exhibit, AHS Educator and Ute tribal member Skyler Lomahaftewa will offer weekly programs to celebrate and share his perspective on Ute and Indigenous history and culture.
+In addition to the exhibits, AHS Educator and Ute tribal member Skyler Lomahaftewa will host Ute/Indigenous Culture Conversations on Tuesdays at 11am and Wednesdays at 3pm to celebrate and share his perspective on Ute and Indigenous history and culture.

 Ute Knowledge: Colorado’s Original Science, Technology, Engineering & Math